dotnet/android/Documentation/guides/BuildProcess.md

     If we include a left padding format string `{abi}{versionCode:0000}`,
     it would produce `50044` because we are left padding the `versionCode` with `0`.
-Alternatively you can use the decimal padding such as `{abi}{versionCode:D4}`
+Alternatively, you can use the decimal padding such as `{abi}{versionCode:D4}`
     which does the same as the previous example.

     Only '0' and 'Dx' padding format strings are supported since the value MUST be an integer.

-    Pre defined key items
+    Pre-defined key items

-    -   **abi**  &ndash; Inserts the targetted abi for the app
+    -   **abi**  &ndash; Inserts the targeted abi for the app
         -   2 &ndash; `armeabi-v7a`
         -   3 &ndash; `x86`
         -   4 &ndash; `arm64-v8a`